chearim/CreativeProgrammingandElectronics/July29/README.md

 # Game (The Journey) pt3

-For the final part of this game, I added a tactile button using arduino so that I can control my character without the use of my keyboard.
+For the final part of this game, I added a tactile button using arduino so that I can control my character without the use of a keyboard.
 Ever since I was little, I played with my gameboy so creating this project was very exciting!
 ![game_button](/July29/game_button.jpg)